 - Coconut oil

-- Add the almond butter, curry, salt, and kelp, if using.
-An estimated amount of each to start with is 1-2 tablespoons (or a scoop) of almond butter, 1 teaspoon (or a few shakes) of curry, and a pinch of salt.
+Add the almond butter, curry, salt, and kelp, if using.
+An estimated amount of each to start with is 1-2 tablespoons of almond butter, 1 teaspoon (or a few shakes) of curry, and a pinch of salt.
 Blend again, taste, and add more if needed.

-- Roughly chop as much kale as you'd like.
-Heat a skillet on medium-high with a small amount of coconut oil, just enough to coat the pan.
+Roughly chop as much kale as you'd like.
+Heat a skillet on medium with a small amount of coconut oil, just enough to coat the pan.
 Add the kale and a pinch of salt.
 Saute for just about 1 minute or until slightly wilted.

 Disclaimer: Some of the links in this post are affiliate links, which means that I will earn a commission if you make a purchase through the link.
 It is at no additional cost to you!
 You can read more on my disclaimer page.
 Thank you for your support!